OpenMW/openmw/README.txt

 On the immediate TODO list:
 ===========================

-- read the input files in the correct code page
+- read the data files in the correct code page
 - support for Mac
 - collision detection
 - displaying creatures correcty, animation